 – Effective performance reviews are forward-looking rather than backward-looking.
 Focus the conversation on how team members can improve performance or achieve a better work-life balance, indicating that you want to help them do well.

 – Questions that simply ask how the team member is doing serves nothing beyond a social function.
-Instead, directly inquire about the biggest problems they are currently facing.
+Instead, directly inquire about the biggest problems they are currently facing, and how you (as leader) can help to remove roadblocks or improve the situation.

-– The team leader or any senior expert brought in to advise the team should offer inputs on challenges that they may have experienced and overcome.
+– The team leader, or any senior expert brought in to advise the team, should listen first and if appropriate, offer inputs on challenges that they may have experienced and overcome.
 They should connect employees to people who can address their pain-points.
 Team members will welcome efforts on your part to help them deal with key challenges.

 Digital copies of documents recording the IT transformation